-The Philodendron Plant is known for their viny appearance and for their aerial roots.
-However, with all the varieties of Philodendrons there is one Philodendron that is very different than the other types of Philodendron – the Philodendron Xanadu.
+Many Philodendron varieties are known as easy to grow plants, viny appearance, and their aerial roots.
+However, with all the varieties of Philodendrons there is one that is very different than the other types of Philodendron – the Philodendron Xanadu.

-One can easily distinguish this exotic plant from the others, because of its uniquely-shaped leaves.
+One can easily distinguish this exotic tropical plant from the others, because of its uniquely-shaped leaves.
 It has deeply dissected grey-green leaves.

 The dissection results into 15 to 20 lobes for each leaf.
 Although its flowers are not that showy, once in a while, Philodendron Xanadu produces green or cream or tan flowers.

 Philodendron Xanadu grows into a medium-sized shrub.
 This makes it a popular addition to large rooms, hallways, bathrooms, or to any part of one’s home.

 Its dramatic effect will make you feel as if a part in your home is made for any safari adventure.

-When used in landscapes, Philodendron Xanadu creates its very own tropical statement.
+When used in landscapes, Philodendron Xanadu creates its very own tropical plant statement.
 Its clumping growth habit as a shrub makes it a handsome foundation or specimen plant.

 The leaves of this plant are usually drooping and close to the ground.
 This characteristic makes Philodendron Xanadu an ideal ground cover.
 It can also be grown in pots or in containers which you can then put at pool sides.

 Philodendron Prince of Orange

 Philodendron “Prince of Orange” is a hybrid with very distinct colorful foliage compared to other Philodendron cultivars.

 The dynamic growth and coloration of the Prince of Orange leaves is so amazing.
 The new leaves unroll a bright orange or copper-orange color and fades to a pale green color when they mature.